atharaq/atharaq.github.io/calc-1-f22/syllabus.md

 In parentheses below, you can see how the course learning outcomes map to the [Mathematics / CS Program Learning Outcomes](https://www.purchase.edu/academics/mathematics-computer-science/about-the-program/program-learning-outcomes/).

-Upon completion of this course, students should be able to…
+Upon completion of this course, students should be able to...

 * Understand the concept of a function, and how functions are used to relate quantitative variables (PLO 1, 2)
 * Describe functions visually, verbally, algebraically, and numerically (PLO 1, 2)